Geoffrey C. Ward: Later career

 Ward has been a long-time collaborator of American documentary filmmaker Ken Burns.
-Ward wrote the script for the Ken Burns series, The American Revolution to be shown on PBS for six consecutive days at 8:00 PM, November 16-21, 2025.
+Ward wrote the script for the Ken Burns series, The American Revolution to be shown on PBS for six consecutive days at 8:00 PM, November 16–21, 2025.
 PBS has an "inside look" at the TV series online.

-Ward describes being asked to write the script for Huey Long after meeting Burns at his house in Walpole, New Hampshire.
 The principal writer of the television mini-series The Civil War (1990), Ward has collaborated with its co-producer Ken Burns on most of the documentaries he has made since, including Jazz, Baseball, The War, and The Vietnam War.
 The films with Burns have garnered him five Emmy Awards.
 He has won an additional two Emmys for The Kennedys (1992), and TR, The Story of Theodore Roosevelt (1996).

 His script for the documentary Unforgivable Blackness: The Rise and Fall of Jack Johnson, won the Writers Guild of America Award in 2005, and the accompanying book won the 2006 William Hill Sports Book of the Year and the Anisfield-Wolf Award for best biography.

 In 2006, the Organization of American Historians gave Ward their Friend of History Award for his outstanding contributions to American history:

 Over the last twenty years Geoffrey Ward's writings on American History have had a greater influence and reached a wider audience than those of any other American writer and historian.
 [His] work is always his own, but he has also helped free ideas that otherwise might have been imprisoned in the academy and helped them find a wider world.
 He has helped academic historians understand the possibilities, limits, and demands of what has become the medium through which most Americans now get their history."

 The 2011 Burns/Ward collaboration, Prohibition, brought Ward his seventh Emmy for Outstanding Writing for Nonfiction Programming.
 Since that project, he worked with Ken Burns on The Roosevelts: An Intimate History, a seven-part documentary miniseries depicting the lives of Theodore Roosevelt, Franklin D. Roosevelt, and Eleanor Roosevelt, (broadcast on PBS in September 2014), and a multi-part TV series "The Vietnam War", with Lynn Novick and Ken Burns (broadcast on PBS in September 2017).

 In 2012, Ward published a biography of his great-grandfather Ferdinand Ward (1851–1925), known as the greatest swindler of the Gilded Age.
 A Disposition to be Rich was written with the assistance of private family materials.